Knoxville Kendo Club

 Overview: Kendo is a martial art of sword fencing.
 "Ken" means "sword" and "Do" means "a way of life-long training".
 It is not just a way of physical training but mental training is a major goal in practicing Kendo.

-History: Sword fencing, along with horse riding and archery, played a major role in Japanese battles until the middle of 16th century.
+History: Sword fencing, along with horse riding and archery, played a major role in Japanese battles until the middle of the 16th century.
 Therefore, training of swordsmanship was very important for Japanese warriors; however, since it is too dangerous to use a real sword for the training, wooden swords were used instead.
 Because of the introduction of rifles into Japanese battles at the middle of the 16th century and arrival of relatively peaceful era at the beginning of the 17th century, practicing sword fencing became less important in terms of preparing for a battle.
 However, people continued practicing Japanese fencing for physical and mental training.
 That's the origin of Kendo.
 But, at that time, it was not organized and different groups had different ways of training.
 We had to wait until 1920 for the official establishment of Kendo as a Japanese martial art.
 At present, around 8 million people world-wide practice kendo with approximately 7 million of them in Japan.

 Training suits and armor: Jacket (Dogi), Skirt (Hakama), Head gear (Men), Gloves, gauntlets (Kote), Abdomen protector (Do) and Waist protector (Tare).